Mature Masculine

 Record keeping: The Magician documents his experiments and results.
 He builds a body of knowledge over time.

-Analysis: The Magician thinks hard about what went right and what went wrong, and why.
+Analysis: The Magician thinks hard about what went right, what went wrong, and why.
 He pulls out the lesson that applies beyond this one test.

-Willingness to fail: The Magician embraces failure as information.
+Willingness to fail: The Magician treats failure as information.
 Failed experiments teach as much as successful ones.

-Experimentation might mean testing different healing methods, trying a new way of teaching, or approaching an old problem from a direction nobody's tried.
-What the Magician is after is what actually works, not what sounds good on paper.
+Experimentation might mean testing different healing methods, trying a new way of teaching, or approaching an old problem from a direction nobody has tried.
+The Magician is after what works, not what sounds good on paper.